H4K33L/hackaton/ReadMe.md

 On the github page of the project download it at .ZIP, after the download unzip the project in your WSL.

-And TaDam tipe the comand "go run serveur.go" and go to localhost:8000 page and read the wiki on the site to now how to use it.
+And TaDam tipe the comand "go run Serveur/main.go" and go to localhost:8000 page and read the wiki on the site to now how to use it.

 # ------------------------------------------------------------------------------------------------------- #